perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 ### An Argument in Name Only

-It's pretty cool that Perl 6 automatically lets us specify positional arguments â and even return values â by name rather than position.
+It's pretty cool that Perl 6 automatically lets us specify positional arguments — and even return values — by name rather than position.

 But what if we'd prefer that some of our arguments could *only* be specified by name.
 After all, the `@labels` parameter isn't really in